wedesoft/arduino-sainsmart/README.md

 **Warning: program the board before connecting the servos the first time to prevent erratic motion!**

-**Warning: once servos are plugged into the board, always connect the servo power to the DFRobot I/O expansion shield before connecting the USB cable to the Arduino to prevent the board power from stalling which causes erratic motion!**
+**Warning: once servos are plugged into the board, always connect the servo power to the PCA9685 Servo Driver before connecting the USB cable to the Arduino to prevent the board power from stalling which causes erratic motion!**

 **Warning: self-collisions or collisions with the surface and other objects can damage the servos!**